citizensadvice/postcoder/README.md

 This service caches the results to save on credits

-This service can also operate in a MOCK mode if started with MOCK_MODE=true
+This service can also operate in a mock mode where no external calls are made.

 ## API